César Bustos

-César Rodrigo Bustos Hernández (born 27 August 2005) is a Mexican professional footballer who plays as a centre-back for Liga MX club Monterrey and the Mexico national under-20 team.
+César Rodrigo Bustos Hernández (born 27 August 2005) is a Mexican professional footballer who plays as a centre-back for Liga MX club Monterrey.

 Club career

 Monterrey

 Bustos began his career at the academy of Monterrey, progressing through all categories, until making his professional debut on 25 October 2023, playing the full match in a 3–1 win against Tijuana.